Brent-Liu/INDE577/Supervised Learning/Multilayer_Perceptron/README.md

 The palmer_penguins dataset is a classic and very easy multi-class classification dataset.
 It has 7 features in total, where 3 features can be used as label, which is species, island and sex.
 The rest four features are bill_length, bill_depth, flipper_length and body_mass, the body measurements of individual penguins.

-In this project, we will apply the Multilayer_Perceptron algorithms in the palmer penguins data, aiming to judge the species of penguins based on the.
+In this project, we will apply the Multilayer_Perceptron algorithms in the palmer penguins data, aiming to judge the sex of penguins based on the rest features of the dataset.
+Then, we will rewind this process with the help of tensorflow.
+We will compare the performance of the Multilayer perceptron model we build and the model ran by tensorflow for the same task.